Hi, I am Adele. I've been running a large fancy dress shop in Essex, England, since 1998. I'm happy to pass on my knowledge to help others.

 When you first send out invitations, it's possible that your guests will be confused about what you're asking them to do.
-To avoid confusion, be sure to explain the idea thoroughly since if your guests are confused, they might not dress up.
+To avoid confusion, be sure to explain the idea thoroughly since, if your guests are confused, they might not dress up.
 Even worse, they might skip your party altogether.

-This article will give you some ideas for costumes that start with the letter "D," some based on famous characters or people.
+This article will give you some ideas for costumes that start with the letter "D" – some based on famous characters or people.
+Have a fantastic party!

-Doctors, Doctors, Everywhere!
+Doctors, Doctors Everywhere!

 There are many doctor characters to choose from when looking for a costume that starts with "D."

 You could either do a standard doctor costume, which can be easily made of a white coat and a few accessories such as a stethoscope, or you could be a doctor character from popular culture.